JorjaFox/website/_posts-old-blog/2013-10-08-torch-song-preview-video.md

 https://vimeo.com/77311151

-See I <em>told</em> you it was Sara there!
+See I _told_ you it was Sara there!
 I'm loving the hair this season.

 This reminds me of the <a href="http://en.wikipedia.org/wiki/2003_E2_nightclub_stampede">E2 fire disaster in Chicago</a> ....
 10 years ago.
 Ow.